gully/decotengu/doc/algo.rst

 The ascent involves

+- check if dive is NDL dive
 - ascent without decompression stops
 - ascent performing decompression stops
 - gas mix switches

+A dive is NDL dive if it is possible to ascend from the bottom depth to the surface using bottom gas mix and without executing decompression stops.

 Ascent is divided into ascent stages using gas mix switch depths.
 There are two types of ascent stages